hynky1999/WashingManager/docfx_project/articles/prog_guide/auth.md

 - ManageBorrows -> BorrowManagement
 - UserID -> ID of the user in DB where we store other data

-Authorization related things can be found at <xref:PrackyASusarny.Auth.Utils>.
+Authorization related things can be found at <xref:App.Auth.Utils>.